DalgoT4D/platform_infra/Local/README.md

 - `make image-all`

 For developers who are actively working on dalgo code and have atleast one image locally, you can build the images that you do not have locally.
+Remember to change the image name in the Dockerfile to reference your local image name

 - `make image-frontend`